• Skip to primary navigation

 Rock Salts are gathered from salt mines.
 These mines are from salt deposits from old salt lakes and seas that have evaporated years ago and our found under the rocky layers of earths surface.
 Salts like Redmond Real Salts, Pink Himalayan Salt, Celtic Sea Salt and more are all gathered from rock salt mines.

 Brine Salts are also gathered from salt mines but extracted in a different way.
-Rock salt is extracted by drilling, crushing and braking down the salt floor and salt walls where are brine salt is extracted through hydraulic methods.
+Rock salt is extracted by drilling, crushing and braking down the salt floor and salt walls.
+Brine salt is extracted through hydraulic methods.
 They flood the salt floors with water then pump the new salt water brine to the surface and evaporate the water to get the salt again.
 After that they process the salt getting it to as pure of a form of sodium chloride as they can.
 This salt is commonly known as Table Salt or Iodized Salts.

 Health benefits of Real Salt